qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 ![JupyterLab left side panel](/_media/jupyterlab_left_side_panel.png)

 :::{.notes}
-We'll talk about the left side panel first.
+We will talk about the left side panel first.
 :::